 The Program will work with the contractor of a multi-family project to ensure proper project assessment and approval process.
-The Program will only approve such projects for contractors that have had past experience in working on similar sized multi-family projects.
+Multi-family buildings are to be addressed in accordance with the BPI Multi-family Building Standards.
+The Program will only approve such projects for contractors that have at least one staff member holding BPI Multi-family certification.